The Prevent Duty

 Brent Family Front Door

-At Roe Green Infant and Roe Strathcona School we ensure Safeguarding is effective.
+At Roe Green Infant we ensure Safeguarding is effective.
 Senior Leaders have created a ethos of awareness where pupils’ welfare is actively promoted.
 Pupils are listened to and feel safe.
-Staff are trained to identify when a pupil may be at risk of neglect, abuse or exploitation and they report their concerns.
+Staff are trained to identify when a pupil may be at risk of neglect, abuse or exploitation and they know report their concerns.

 Leaders and staff work effectively with external partners to support pupils who are at risk or who are the subject of a multi-agency plan.
 Staff work to protect pupils from radicalisation and extremism is exemplary.
 Staff respond swiftly where pupils are vulnerable to these issues.